pigcake999/harvard/README.md

 This means it can scale to a much bigger level than intended while keeping a decent speed and still working.

+I used **Mailjet** as an API for emails to allow to send multiple emails at once and have less risk of any mail not sending, I was originally planning on using pythons default *SMTP* library but decided against it purely for allowing the website to grow with user demand.

 !(Google Lighthouse Performance Test)[lighthouseperformance.PNG]

 ## SEO (Search Engine Optimization)